 bamboo sushi rolling mat (not essential but handy)

 First make your seitan, place the flour and fat in a food processor and process until the fat is really fine, you shouldn't even see it in there.
-Tip this into a large bowl and add the water, stir until it just comes together then dump out and knead for about 5 minutes.
+Tip this into a large bowl and add the water, stir until it just comes together then dump out and knead gently for about 3 minutes.
 Add a little plain flour if needed whilst kneading but it shouldn't need any due to the fat in the mixture.
-Now roll it out to a good size square, basically as thin as it will go as it won't roll out very thin.
+Let it rest for 15 minutes then roll it out to a good size square, basically as thin as it will go as it won't roll out very thin.
 You need some patience here, roll it then pick it up and let gravity stretch it out, roll it out some more....I then cover it with cling film and place a heavy cast iron pan over top to stop it retracting.
-Eventually you will end up with a good size square, about 10" x 10":
+Eventually you will end up with a good size "square", about 10" x 10":

 Now in a high sided pot add all the brine ingredients and bring it to a boil giving it a good stir.
 While that is coming to a boil make your filling.
 First add everything except the onion in a small bowl.
 Next, finely chop the onion but don't add it to the spices yet.
 If you add the onion to the spices too soon the salt will draw out liquid from the onions and you will have a big old mess!
 Leave them separate until you are ready to use it.